ELELAB/MAVISp_automatization/README.md

   responsible for the phosphorylation and their associated confidence scores.
 The output is stored in the "netphos" folder.

 - **RosettaDDGprediction relax step**: The Cartesian2020 protocol and the ref2015 energy function from the Rosetta suite are exploited to perform the relax step required by the software using the trimmed structure obtained in the step above.
 The output is stored in a path specified in the config.yaml file.

+- **identification of denovo phosphorylation sites**: netphos is used on wild-type or mutant sequences to identify cases in which mutations cause significant changes in the propensity of a certain site to be phosphorylated

 ## Output structure